massdriver-cloud/docs/docs/drafts/acr_guide.md

   3. Select a location
   4. Select a SKU (Standard is used for most scenarios)
   5. Click **Review + create** and **Create**
+4. In the **Overview** tab of the container registry, copy and save the `Login server` value for later use
 ![Example 1](/static/img/acr-example-1.png)

 ### Create the Azure service principal